 While you are enrolled in our school, your attendance must not fall below 90%.
 You must always provide a medical certificate if you are sick and have to stay at home.
-Although a medical certificate is necessary it is still counted by DHA as an absence and contributes to your absences.
-If your attendance falls below 90% consistently throughout one term you will be placed on a student compliance contract outlining your responsibilities at school.
-A copy of this contract will be sent to your parents and to the Department of Education.
+Although a

 The other requirement under this condition is that you must pass all your subjects.
 If you do not pass all of your subjects or fall below 80% attendance it is the school's responsibility to report you to the ISPU.
 You will be counselled and asked why you have been failing to meet these conditions to see if there is something we can do to help you turn the situation around.
 If you continue with absences or failing subjects the ISPU will be informed as well as DHA and the unfortunate outcome may be the cancellation of your VISA.